virtualstrategytech/vf-wiring-deterministic/README.md

 - Keep `DEBUG_WEBHOOK` unset in production.
 Enable it only on a staging service if you need verbose logs.
 - If you prefer automated smoke runs on a staging branch, we can add a restricted workflow that triggers only on `push` to `staging`.

+## Developer scripts (artifact downloads & token checks)

+- `scripts/download_artifacts.ps1` — robust helper to download a GitHub Actions artifact for a run.
+It prefers the `gh` CLI when available and authenticated, and falls back to the GitHub REST API using an environment `GITHUB_TOKEN` or the `-Token` parameter.
+Typical usage:
+  - Interactive (preferred): authenticate `gh` in the same terminal and run the script without passing a token.
+  - Headless/CI: set `GITHUB_TOKEN` (recommended fine-grained token with Actions read scope) or pass `-Token <PAT>`.

+- `verify-github-token.ps1` — interactively verifies common token scopes and SSO behavior (positive/negative repo checks, optional artifact listing).
+Use it to confirm a PAT has the required permissions before running artifact downloads in CI.

+Notes:

+- The artifact downloader fails-fast on common misconfigurations (missing token, placeholder token values like `<your-token>`, or tokens that are obviously too short).
+If you see a 401 from the GitHub API, re-check `gh auth status` in your shell or provide a valid PAT with the required scopes.

 ## Testing (notes)

 - For in-process tests we expose a helper at `tests/helpers/server-helper.js`: